Shaimaa1991/Shaimaa-Mahmoud/README.md

 **Task 4**

-You will find the Task2 (automated APIs ) in Shaimaa Mahmoud repo in path: SShaimaa-Mahmoud/automation implementation/API Playground.postman_collection.json.
+You will find the Task2 (automated APIs ) in Shaimaa Mahmoud repo in path: Shaimaa-Mahmoud/automation implementation/API Playground.postman_collection.json.

-Hoe to run the automated API test cases:
+How to run the automated API test cases:

 1. Make sure you installed Postman.
 2. Make sure you installed Node JS.